-Remember, tape down the corners first and then around every edge to avoid missing any spots.
-Also, when applying the tape, you want to make sure that the surface is as dry as possible.
-This helps you make the most out of the adhesive.
+Remember to tape down the corners first and then around every edge to avoid missing any spots.
+Also, when applying the tape, see to it that the surface is as dry as possible to make the most out of the adhesive.

 More Uses for Duct Tape

-Aside from helping you safeguard your home while you shelter in place, duct tape also has tons of other uses.
+Aside from helping you safeguard your home while you shelter in place, duct tape also has many other uses.
 If you find yourself in a pinch during the storm, it can help you: